petar-m/EventBrokerSlim/package-readme.md

 An implementation of broadcasting events in a fire-and-forget style.

+Features:
 - in-memory, in-process
 - publishing is *Fire and Forget* style
-- events don't need to implement specific interface
+- events don't have to implement specific interface
-- events are handled on a ThreadPool threads
+- event handlers are runned on a `ThreadPool` threads
+- the number of concurrent handlers running can be limited
+- built-in retry option
 - tightly integrated with Microsoft.Extensions.DependencyInjection
-- each handler is resolved and runned in a new DI container scope
+- each handler is resolved and runned in a new DI container scopee

 # How does it work

-Implement an event handler by implementing `IEventHadler<TEvent>` interface:
+Define an event handler by implementing `IEventHadler<TEvent>` interface:

 ```csharp
 public record SomeEvent(string Message);